OCA/account-financial-tools/account_chart_update_code_digits/readme/CONFIGURE.md

 No configuration is needed.
-By default, the lenght of the account codes is set from chart template.
+By default, the length of the account codes is set from chart template.
 If the chart template has no length, then “6” is set.

 To change the account code length: